 The office of the West Region of the Episcopal Diocese of Texas is located on the seminary campus.
 The Rt.
 Rev. Dena Harrison (Seminary of the Southwest class of '87) is the suffragan Bishop for the West Region, having pastoral oversight of congregations in the central Texas area.
-The Diocesan Center for the Diocese of Texas is located in Houston.
+The Diocesan Center for the Diocese of Texas is located in Houston

-Austin Presbyterian Theological Seminary and Austin Graduate School of Theology
+Austin Presbyterian Theological Seminary

-Austin Presbyterian Theological Seminary and the Austin Graduate School of Theology offer Southwest students many opportunities for additional courses through cross registration.
+Austin Presbyterian Theological Seminary offers Southwest students many opportunities for additional courses through cross registration.
 APTS is within walking distance of the Southwest campus.
 Course listings are available in the Registrar's office each semester.
 In addition to cross registration, Southwest students have library privileges at the Stitt Library, housed on the APTS campus.